 Wood also plays a role in the color of the meat and the formation of the crust on the meat, also called the bark.
 Below are two slabs of ribs with the same spice rub but no sauce.
 The one on the left was cooked on a charcoal smoker and the one on right was cooked on a gas smoker.
 You can see and taste the difference.
 They were both excellent, but different.
 The one on the right had a bit of a bacon or ham undertone, typical of gas smokers.

 Blue smoke for long cooks

 Smoke from wood or charcoal for cooking can range from bluish, to white, to gray, to yellow, brown, and even black.
 The most desirable smoke is almost invisible with a pale blue tint.
-You can see it coming from the smoker on the left in the photo below by Grant Erwin in Seattle.
+You can see it below.
 Blue smoke is the holy grail of low and slow pitmasters, especially for long cooks.

 Dr. Blonder explains that the color depends on the particle size and how it scatters and reflects light to our eyes.
 Pale blue smoke particles are the smallest, less than a micron in size, about the size of the wavelength of light.
 Just because you can't see it, doesn't mean it's not there.
 Pure white smoke consists of larger particles, a few microns in size, and they scatter all wavelengths in all directions.
 Gray and black smoke contains particles large enough to actually absorb some of the light and colors.